United Kingdom football sexual abuse scandal: 2017 charges

 In early May 2017, following a visit from US Homeland Security, he returned to the UK; he was subsequently arrested and charged with six offences (three of indecent assault and three of lewd, indecent and libidinous practices), and on 5 May 2017 appeared at Glasgow Sheriff Court where he was released on bail.
 In April 2018, Torbett appeared at the High Court in Glasgow where he faced 12 historical sexual abuse charges dating from January 1970 to August 1994; a June 2018 trial date was set.

-2018 trial and conviction
+2018 and 2023 trials and convictions

 The trial, expected to last ten days, started on 25 June 2018, with Torbett denying all charges.
 On 4 July 2018, a contempt of court order was issued regarding the case.
 On 22 October 2018, Torbett went on trial again at the Justiciary Buildings in Glasgow, charged with nine offences of sexual assault on six children between 1970 and 1990.
 On 5 November 2018, he was found guilty of five offences against three boys and was sentenced to six years in prison.

+In April 2023 at the High Court in Inverness, Torbett was found guilty of four charges of sexually abusing a 13-year-old player in 1967.
+Previously potentially eligible for early release in May 2024, he was jailed for a further three years.